n-s405/Detect-Defects-in-Train-Tracks/README.md

 # train-track-tracking
-OpenCV based video processing tool for finding any discontinuity on a train track .
+OpenCV based video processing tool for finding discontinuities on train tracks .
+Ideal for using on drone footage .

-The project was done incrementally all the necesssary details in the readme pdf .
-Including examples .
+Applications involve large scale automated discontinuity identification for increased safety .

+## To do List
+- [*] Reliable Train Track Identification in a Frame
+  - [*] Simple 2 track frame
+  - [ ] Junction , multiple tracks
+- [*] Algorithm to find discontinuities consitently.
+- [ ] Optimisation for faster cloud computing _or_ on board mid-tier processors

+## More Information
+__The research done for this system was also published as a research paper which can be read [here](https://drive.google.com/open?id=1VrEZ6yrioNMSc7YD1DvpFNbvUDejMPn4)__

 # examples